 The Norman Parathyroid Center is dedicated to parathyroid disease only.
 We operate within the new Parathyroid Center at Tampa General Hospital, a new wing of this large hospital dedicated to the treatment of parathyroid disease (yes, we have the top floor of a new wing of the hospital all to ourselves!).
-Drs Norman, Politz, and Lopez are the only surgeons in the world that limit their practice to parathyroid disease.
+Drs Norman, Politz, Lopez, and Boone are the only surgeons in the world that limit their practice to parathyroid disease.

 More About Dr Jim Norman, MD, FACS, FACE.